Francine Prose

-Francine Prose (born April 1, 1947) is an American novelist, short story writer, essayist, and critic.
-She is a visiting professor of literature at Bard College, and was formerly president of PEN American Center.
+Francine Prose is an American novelist, short story writer, essayist, and critic.
+She is writer-in-residence at Bard College and is a former president of PEN American Center.

 Life and career

+Francine Prose was born in Brooklyn, New York City, United States, in 1947.
+She is the daughter of Philip Prose, a professor of pathology, and Jessie Rubin, a dermatologist.
+Francine Prose graduated from Radcliffe College in 1968.
+She married cartoonist Larry Gonick on December 29 1967 and had separated from him by 1974.
+She is married to her second husband, Howie Michaels, a sculptor.

-Born in Brooklyn, Prose graduated from Radcliffe College in 1968.
-She received the PEN Translation Prize in 1988 and received a Guggenheim Fellowship in 1991.
-Prose's novel The Glorious Ones has been adapted into a musical with the same title by Lynn Ahrens and Stephen Flaherty.
+Her first novel, Judah the Pious, received the Jewish Council Book Award in 1973.
+She received the PEN Translation Prize in 1988 and a Guggenheim Fellowship in 1991.
+Prose's second novel, The Glorious Ones, has been adapted into a musical with the same title by Lynn Ahrens and Stephen Flaherty.
 It ran at the Mitzi E. Newhouse Theater at Lincoln Center in New York City in the fall of 2007.

-In March 2007, Prose was chosen to succeed American writer Ron Chernow beginning in April to serve a one-year term as president of PEN American Center, a New York City-based literary society of writers, editors and translators that works to advance literature, defend free expression, and foster international literary fellowship.
-In March 2008, Prose ran unopposed for a second one-year term as PEN American Center president.
-That same month, London artist Sebastian Horsley had been denied entry into the United States and PEN president Prose subsequently invited Horsley to speak at PEN's annual festival of international literature in New York at the end of April 2008.
-She was succeeded by philosopher and novelist Kwame Anthony Appiah as president of PEN in April 2009.
+In March 2007, Prose was chosen to succeed American writer Ron Chernow to serve a one-year term as president of PEN American Center, a New York City-based society of writers, editors and translators that works to advance literature, defend free expression, and foster international literary fellowship.
+In March 2008, Prose ran unopposed for a second one-year term.
+That same month, London artist Sebastian Horsley had been denied entry into the United States and Prose subsequently invited Horsley to speak at PEN's annual festival of international literature in New York at the end of April 2008.
+She was succeeded as president of PEN by philosopher and novelist Kwame Anthony Appiah in April 2009.

-Prose sat on the board of judges for the PEN/Newman's Own Award.
-Her novel, Blue Angel, a satire about sexual harassment on college campuses, was a finalist for the National Book Award.
-One of her novels, Household Saints, was adapted for a movie by Nancy Savoca.
+Prose sat on the board of judges for the PEN/Newman's Own First Amendment Award.
+Her novel Blue Angel, a satire about sexual harassment on college campuses, was a finalist for the National Book Award.
+Nancy Savoca adapted her novel Household Saints into a movie.

 Prose received the Rome Prize in 2006.